sloan-ireland/Blackjack21/README.md

 Nurdaulet --> Continued working on the Card, Player, Dealer, and Deck classes.
 Added PImage handling for the cards so you don't have to call the method 53 times for each card.
 Also added accessor + mutator methods for other classes

+Sloan -- > finished the Hand class. modified other classes with additional methods as nessesary to help in hand class (e.g checkBlackjack). started methods in blackjack21
 ###### Compile/Run Instructions:
 To come